seasonedcc/flashboard-demo/README.md

   - `S3_REGION`
   - `S3_ACCESS_KEY`
   - `S3_SECRET_KEY`
+  - `S3_BUCKET_NAME`

   These credentials can be obtained from providers like [Supabase](https://supabase.com/), [Amazon S3](https://aws.amazon.com/s3/), or [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces).

+- **Bucket Configuration**:
+  Please make sure you create the `flashboard-demo-secure` bucket or change the name of the bucket of your choice in the `.env` file.
+This bucket will be used to upload the seed images.

 - **PostgreSQL Configuration**:
   - `DATABASE_URL=postgres://user:password@localhost:5432/flashboard_demo`